JasperKuiper/website/docs/charts/stable/joplin-server/installation_notes.md

 If you are using google as the SMTP service, your email password will _not_ work.
 You need to create a `app password` instead. find out more [here](https://support.google.com/accounts/answer/185833?hl=en).

 :::

+---

+- To login, browse to your hostname with a final /joplin.
+The default Email is `admin@localhost` with `admin` as password.
+Please change those credentials immediately and add a non-admin user under the Users tab for syncing with joplin.
+Keep in mind that the server is accessible to anyone on the Internet and therefore strong passwords are highly recommended.